-Note as well the apparent attempted intervention by Paco's supporter, Xap, at Line 8.
-We shall return to Xap shortly.
+Note as well the apparent attempted intervention by another man present, Xap, at line 8.
+We shall return to Xap-one of Paco's supporters-again shortly.

-Irvine's (1993) deconstruction of the notion of insult in her analysis of the Wolof xaxaar-poetic abuse aimed at a new bride and her family, publicly performed at a wedding-elaborates a formulation that requires both a local theory of what counts as insulting coupled with a participation structure (counts for whom?
-If said by whom?
-In front of whom?
-And so on).
+Irvine's (1993) deconstruction of the notion of 'insult' in her analysis of the Wolof xaxaar-poetic abuse aimed at a new bride and her family publicly performed at a wedding-elaborates a formulation that requires both a local theory of what "counts as insulting" coupled with a participation structure (counts for whom? if said by whom? in front of whom? and so on).
 Like a Wolof wedding, the Zinacantec town hall brings together people-often whole families-who might usually try to avoid direct confrontation with each other, and it frequently attracts a large crowd of onlookers as well, putting insult both bald and off the record into public circulation.
-Contrary to the Xaxaar case, however, here there is little mitigation of responsibility or hiding behind professional mouthpieces or Griots: the principals largely talk for themselves, and the official context gives them no room to squirm away from responsibility for their words.
+Here there is little mitigation of responsibility or hiding behind professional mouthpieces or griots: the principals largely talk for themselves, and the official context gives them no room to squirm away from responsibility for their words.
 Nonetheless, the layered piling on of accusation and squabbling by family members and friends in the backstage potentially mitigates the confrontation of principals: the latter can treat each other with at least nominal civility, leaving the background teams to spit out their vituperative poison.
-The social organization of fighting thus allows-indeed, encourages-cooperation and antagonism to coexist.
+The social organization of fighting thus again allows-indeed, encourages-cooperation and antagonism to coexist.
+The entire cast of characters present in the court case illustrates the issue, since knowing exactly who is on whose side is central to calculating everything from whom one should address and how, to where to stand in the crowd.

-The phases of the dispute settlement, sketched above, remind us of a further sequential dimension to potential "insult": one can speak "out of turn" (by interrupting when one is not entitled to the floor, as in Fragment D); and one can fail to speak at all when adjacency seems to demand it.
+The phases of the dispute settlement, sketched in section 2 above, remind us of a further sequential dimension to potential 'insult': one can speak "out of turn" (by interrupting when one is not entitled to the floor, as in Fragment D); and one can fail to speak at all when adjacency seems to demand it.
 In Fragment E Ran, the son-in-law, angrily challenges Antun, Paco's son and a younger brother of Ran's wife, with a highly disrespectful rhetorical question.
 Antun has complained that after the official division of the disputed land, Ran boycotted the standard protocol and failed to attend a ritual meal at Antun's house for those who had witnessed the inheritance procedure.

-Fragment E
+(E)

-1 Antun; muk' bu a ve'an ta na le'e vi
+''' 1 Antun; muk' bu a ve'an ta na le'e vi

-But you didn't even go to eat at the house over there.
+But you didn't even go to eat at the house over there. '''

 2 te xa lakom ta ana

 You just stayed in your own house afterwards.

 3 Ran; k'usi batz'i pwersa chive' ta ana

 What?
 So am I obliged to eat at your house?

-Ignoring Ran's implicit insult at Line 3, Antun ploughs on to chide his brother-in-law for upbraiding the village officials who presided over the division of the land (Fragment F, below).
-The implicature is about Ran's arrogance in disrespecting such political authorities.
-In response, Ran jumps in three more times with unanswered challenges: "I scolded him?"
-(Lines 7 and 10).
+Ignoring Ran's implicit insult at line 3, Antun ploughs on to chide his brother-in-law for upbraiding the village officials who presided over the division of the land.
+(The implicature is about Ran's arrogance in disrespecting such political authorities.)

+Somewhat later, in the next fragment, Ran jumps in on him three more times with unanswered challenges: "I scolded him?
+I scolded him?" (lines 7 and 10).